facebook/sapling/_src/overview/undo.md

 hash, you can exit the undo UI, then use `sl show HASH` and `sl unhide HASH` to view and recover the commit.

-### Uncommit / Unamend
+### Uncommit / unamend

-The undo command is limited to undoing changes to the comit graph.
+The undo command is limited to undoing changes to the commit graph.
 To undo changes related to the working copy, like a commit or amend, use `sl uncommit` and `sl unamend`.

 ```bash